 Sagada is only a small town, and you can go around by just walking.
 Besides, Sagada is a hiking destination, and the weather in Sagada is fantastic!
 You should not worry about sweating a lot.

 You can explore Sagada through motorbikes.
-There are hotels like Yellow House Sagada that offer motorbike rentals so you can go to different spots at your own pace.
-Be sure to coordinate with SAGGAS if you want to use motorbikes to move around Sagada.
+Hotels like Yellow House Sagada offer motorbike rentals, so you can explore Sagada at your own pace.
+However, you must not forget to coordinate with SAGGAS if you decide you want to use the motorbikes.

 When is the Best Time to go to Sagada?

 The Philippines has only rainy and dry seasons.
 But unlike the rest of the country, Sagada enjoys a milder climate thanks to its elevation.

 According to the graphs below, you should visit Sagada from November to March for clear skies and cooler temperatures, which are perfect for hiking.

 However, December is the holiday month and peak travel season in the Philippines.